tkerber/golem/README.md

 Run `go get github.com/jteeuwen/go-bindata` to install it.
 The executable is expected to with in the `PATH`.

+### pdf.js

+Golem has builtin support for using pdf.js to render pdf files.
+At the time of writing, the pdf.js files are not in this repository in order to keep it clean, and aren't built automatically.

+See #8

 ## Naming

 The name `golem` was chosen to remind people of what this browser should not